djhmateer/djhmateer.github.io/_posts/2021-10-20-vs code abbreviations with emmet.md

 When to use flexbox and when to use cssgrid?

-- Flexbox for simple single row or column
+- Flexbox for simple single row or column - menus, inner elements..
-- CSS Grid for more complex eg different widths of columns
+- CSS Grid for more complex eg different widths of columns.. things like cards

 Using 3 items.